rabix/benten/README.md

 # Configuration and log files
 All configuration and log files are found under `${HOME}/.sevenbridges/benten/`

-Benten's log file is `benten-ls.log`
+Benten language server's log file is `benten-ls.log`

 CWL templates used for autocomplete are found under `cwl-templates`.
 Default templates are supplied and they can be edited and personalized.